-More than four million people live in the Western Cape on 129 386 km2 of land.
-The majority of them are Afrikaans-speaking, while the other main languages are English and isiXhosa.
-The Western Cape has the highest adult education level in the country, with only 6,7% of people aged 20 years or older having undergone no schooling.
-The province has a strong network of higher educational institutions.
+More than 4,5 million people live in the Western Cape on 129 370 km of land.
+The majority of them are Afrikaans-speaking, while the other main languages are isiXhosa and English.
+The Western Cape has the highest adult-education level in the country, with only 5,7% of people aged 20 years or older having undergone no schooling (Census 2001).
+The province has a strong network of higher-education institutions.